Susan Scarf Merrell

 Susan Scarf Merrell is an American author who has published novels, short stories, and essays.
-Her second novel, Shirley, about a young woman who goes to live with novelist Shirley Jackson and Stanley Edgar Hyman in their Bennington home in 1964, was published June 12, 2014 by Blue Rider/Penguin Books.
+Her second novel, Shirley, about a young woman who goes to live with novelist Shirley Jackson and Stanley Edgar Hyman in their Bennington, Vermont home in 1964, was published June 12, 2014 by Blue Rider/Penguin Books.

 Her short stories and essays have been published in Los Angeles Review of Books, Tin House, The Writer's Chronicle, The Southampton Review, and The New Haven Review.
-Her debut novel, A Member of the Family was published in 2001 after her publication of The Accidental Bond: How Sibling Connections Influence Adult Relationships in 1997.
+Her debut novel, A Member of the Family, was published in 2001 after her publication of The Accidental Bond: How Sibling Connections Influence Adult Relationships in 1997.

 A graduate of Cornell University's College of Arts & Sciences, Merrell received her MFA from the Bennington Writing Seminars at Bennington College and teaches in the MFA program at Stony Brook Southampton.
-She is also director of the Southampton Writers Conference.'Merrell is married to James Merrell.
+She is also director of the Southampton Writers Conference.

+Merrell is married to James Merrell.
 She is the daughter of journalist Maggie Scarf and economist Herbert Scarf.
 She has two sisters, Martha Samuelson and Betsy S. Stone.

+In 2020, a movie rendition of her novel, Shirley, was released, directed by Josephine Decker and starring Elisabeth Moss as the novelist Shirley Jackson.